tiny-dancer/notes/delivering-value.md

 - An environment requires care and feeding
 - Changes tend to accumulate in each environment and by the time changes make production, they include far more than a single change which introduces higher risk, higher deployment time, and more people required to validate the changes.
+- Ties into pull request canary releases and safely pushing left the validation of potential changes in production

 Examples: